RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Experimental results

-We compare RiverMamba to persistence, climatology, and the state-of-the-art deep learning Encoder-Decoder LSTM of Google's operational flood forecasting system \cite{Google_nature}.
+\paragraph{Baselines.} We compare RiverMamba to persistence, climatology, and the state-of-the-art deep learning Encoder-Decoder LSTM of Google's operational flood forecasting system \cite{Google_nature}.
+For the LSTM model, we followed the same protocol as originally proposed in \cite{Google_nature}, which considers only temporal context but does not include any spatial connections.
+The space filling curves are thus not used in combination with the LSTM baseline.
+To ensure a consistent evaluation, we train LSTM on the same input data as RiverMamba.
+All results in the paper are obtained with our trained LSTM.
+A comparison with the published reforecasts by Google's LSTM \cite{Google_nature} is also available in the suppl.\ material.
 For evaluation on GRDC observations, we additionally compare our approach to the reforecast version of the state-of-the-art operational GloFAS forecasting system operated by ECMWF \cite{GloFAS, GloFAS_Forecast}.
 More details about dataset, evaluation metrics and baselines are provided in the suppl.\ material.

-\subsection{Experiments on GloFAS river discharge Reanalysis}
+\subsection{Experiments on GloFAS river discharge reanalysis}